-While we do extensive testing of our own prior to any release, we depend on beta testers to help us identify issues we simply can’t test for.
-If you can help us test and constructively communicate any findings, we encourage you to join us!
+While we do extensive testing prior to any release, we depend on beta testers to help us identify issues in various environments.
+This is a critical part to our development cycles, and we greatly appreciate all those who can assist!

-A release candidate is a version of the product that is considered finished, but the included changes warrant testing heavily.
-This process helps us ensure that new features don’t have an edge case bugs, and that we don’t introduce regressions that break existing features.
+A release candidate is a version of the product that is considered finished but the included changes warrant testing heavily.
+This process helps us ensure that new features don’t have edge case bugs and that we don’t introduce regressions that break existing features.
 It needs to be tested in multiple environments with different combinations of settings.

 Before each official release, at least one release candidate will be made available for each product.
 For larger releases, we may start with a beta, then do at least one release candidates.
 Our biggest releases have had multiple betas.
 We try to keep the length of the beta and release candidate process congruent with the scope of what the update delivers.